 Jesse Wise

-Jesse Wise is a Doctoral Researcher specializing in sustainable mobility and organisational behaviour change in the Department of Psychology, University of Bath.
-Supervised by Professor Lorraine Whitmarsh and Dr Sam Hampton, her research explores how small and medium-sized enterprises (SMEs) can become pivotal agents in the shift toward low-carbon transportation.
-By examining the adoption of Travel Demand Management (TDM) strategies and workplace travel plans, her work highlights the role SMEs play in reducing transport emissions—a significant contributor to the UK’s carbon footprint.
+She is currently a Doctoral Researcher in the Department of Psychology at the University of Bath, supervised by Professor Lorraine Whitmarsh and Dr Sam Hampton.
+Her PhD examines how small and medium-sized enterprises (SMEs) can become pivotal actors in the transition to low-carbon transport.
+By studying the adoption of workplace travel plans, her research investigates the behavioural, organisational, and social processes that shape the uptake of sustainable travel practices.

 Find out more about Jesse’ work.